EatTooMuchEveryDay/555555666PROJ2/README.md

 >
 > Xinyu Zhao (xz90@rice.edu)

-This project is the course project 2 for COMP 556 @ CS.Rice University
+This project is the course project 2 for COMP 556 @ Rice University